The strong representation for the nonparametric estimation of length-biased and right-censored data: Introduction

-In this article, we consider the almost sure representation for the cumulative hazard estimator and the estimator of the distribution function, the remainder terms in the representation are of order $O(n^{{{ - 3} \mathord{\left/ {\vphantom {{ - 3} 4}} \right. \kern-\nulldelimiterspace} 4}} (\log n)^{{3 \mathord{\left/ {\vphantom {3 4}} \right. \kern-\nulldelimiterspace} 4}} ) $ a.s. that extends the weak representation of Huang {\&} Qin (2011) to the strong one.
 The rest of the paper is organized as follows.
-Some notations and the main theoretical results concerning the nonparametric estimators are presented in Section 2.
+Some notations and the main theoretical results concerning two nonparametric estimators are presented in Section 2.
 Section 3 is devoted to several prepared lemmas and their proofs.
-Proofs for main results are deferred to Appendix finally.